Banco Bilbao Vizcaya Argentaria (NYSE:BBVA) Rating Increased to Buy at Jefferies Financial Group

-Jefferies Financial Group upgraded shares of Banco Bilbao Vizcaya Argentaria (NYSE:BBVA) from a hold rating to a buy rating in a research note released on Thursday morning, PriceTargets.com reports.
-Jefferies Financial Group also issued estimates for Banco Bilbao Vizcaya Argentaria’s FY2021 earnings at $0.51 EPS.
+Banco Bilbao Vizcaya Argentaria (NYSE:BBVA) was upgraded by research analysts at Jefferies Financial Group from a “hold” rating to a “buy” rating in a report issued on Wednesday, Benzinga reports.
+Jefferies Financial Group also issued estimates for Banco Bilbao Vizcaya Argentaria’s FY2022 earnings at $0.63 EPS and FY2023 earnings at $0.79 EPS.

-Banco Bilbao Vizcaya Argentaria (NYSE:BBVA) last released its quarterly earnings results on Friday, January 29th.
-The bank reported $0.17 earnings per share (EPS) for the quarter.
+Banco Bilbao Vizcaya Argentaria (NYSE:BBVA) last announced its quarterly earnings results on Friday, January 29th.
+The bank reported $0.17 earnings per share for the quarter.
+The company had revenue of $6.28 billion for the quarter.
 Banco Bilbao Vizcaya Argentaria had a negative net margin of 0.44% and a positive return on equity of 6.45%.
-The company had revenue of $6.28 billion during the quarter.
-Equities analysts expect that Banco Bilbao Vizcaya Argentaria will post 0.2 EPS for the current fiscal year.
+On average, research analysts anticipate that Banco Bilbao Vizcaya Argentaria will post 0.2 EPS for the current fiscal year.

-Several hedge funds and other institutional investors have recently bought and sold shares of BBVA.
-Dimensional Fund Advisors LP increased its holdings in shares of Banco Bilbao Vizcaya Argentaria by 23.4% in the fourth quarter.
-Dimensional Fund Advisors LP now owns 5,581,587 shares of the bank’s stock valued at $27,573,000 after purchasing an additional 1,059,615 shares in the last quarter.
-Hsbc Holdings PLC acquired a new stake in shares of Banco Bilbao Vizcaya Argentaria in the fourth quarter valued at approximately $111,000.
-Intercontinental Wealth Advisors LLC increased its holdings in shares of Banco Bilbao Vizcaya Argentaria by 319.0% in the fourth quarter.
-Intercontinental Wealth Advisors LLC now owns 18,895 shares of the bank’s stock valued at $93,000 after purchasing an additional 14,385 shares in the last quarter.
-United Capital Financial Advisers LLC acquired a new stake in shares of Banco Bilbao Vizcaya Argentaria in the fourth quarter valued at approximately $642,000.
-Finally, Advisor Partners LLC increased its holdings in shares of Banco Bilbao Vizcaya Argentaria by 91.2% in the fourth quarter.
-Advisor Partners LLC now owns 69,072 shares of the bank’s stock valued at $341,000 after purchasing an additional 32,941 shares in the last quarter.
-2.10% of the stock is owned by institutional investors.
+Hedge funds have recently modified their holdings of the business.
+Fisher Asset Management LLC boosted its holdings in Banco Bilbao Vizcaya Argentaria by 5.9% in the 4th quarter.
+Fisher Asset Management LLC now owns 38,229,640 shares of the bank’s stock valued at $188,854,000 after purchasing an additional 2,141,568 shares during the period.
+Wells Fargo & Company MN boosted its holdings in Banco Bilbao Vizcaya Argentaria by 174.5% in the 4th quarter.
+Wells Fargo & Company MN now owns 2,080,791 shares of the bank’s stock valued at $10,279,000 after purchasing an additional 1,322,868 shares during the period.
+Clearbridge Investments LLC bought a new stake in Banco Bilbao Vizcaya Argentaria in the 4th quarter valued at about $5,917,000.
+Dimensional Fund Advisors LP boosted its holdings in Banco Bilbao Vizcaya Argentaria by 23.4% in the 4th quarter.
+Dimensional Fund Advisors LP now owns 5,581,587 shares of the bank’s stock valued at $27,573,000 after purchasing an additional 1,059,615 shares during the period.
+Finally, Northern Trust Corp boosted its holdings in Banco Bilbao Vizcaya Argentaria by 4.8% in the 4th quarter.
+Northern Trust Corp now owns 11,247,004 shares of the bank’s stock valued at $55,561,000 after purchasing an additional 513,776 shares during the period.
+Hedge funds and other institutional investors own 2.10% of the company’s stock.

 About Banco Bilbao Vizcaya Argentaria